 Sean: Training-wise, I think the best thing I’ve learned is that there’s nothing better than replicating the things you do in a race, but broken down into individual pieces.
 In a typical week of training I will have focused efforts, running sessions, technical sessions, and then at least one session where I put everything together, get the race wheels on, and race myself around the woods for 45 minutes!
 My coach Mark Walker specialises in cyclocross and so he really helps me with every aspect of living the life of a ‘cross rider, physically and psychologically.

 For race preparation, I think it’s a great idea to have a dedicated time schedule by working back from the race start time and having a time for every little thing to take place.
 This helps a great deal mentally as you know what you’re doing and it takes some of the hectic nature of the sport away.
 Also, keeping hydrated is so important.
 I can tell when I haven’t had enough to drink during a race and it’s normally because I’m overheating and suffering!
 Apart from those things, eating sensibly is a good idea.
 I don’t have a diet plan.
 I eat cakes, and I drink full-fat coke, but as they say; “everything in moderation!”

 As for racing itself, I think having a good mindset can help a lot.
 Watch some videos of people like Sven Nys racing, you’ll see he never gives up, and he always has that racing attitude that gets him that extra position, and normally a win!
-There’s also a lot to be said for saving a bit of energy in order to ride smoother and more fluently.
+There’s also a lot to be said for saving a bit of energy in order to ride smoother and more can you buy antibiotics online canada fluently.
 This is something I learned from racing abroad.
 If you can ride a section of a course one second faster than your competitors by being smooth, over a 7 lap race, that’s 7 seconds you’ve gained, which is a lot when it’s fast racing.